 This is the number of first time visitor over a period of time (organizations mostly prefers to use per month).
 This metric is important because you can measure the popularity of the website.
 By focusing on spikes and lags, you may identify what is causing trends.

 This is the percentage of single-page site visits.
-This metric is neither good nor bad metric because it cannot identifies the web page’s success.
-The user may get what he wants in one click.
+This metric is neither good nor bad metric because it cannot identify the web page’s success.
+The user may get what they want in one click.

 This metric indicates the website’s total number of visitors.
 Though this metric is the third most tracked metric of Google Analytics, it not very useful for marketers because it may count same people twice or more if they log multiple sessions.